How To Remodel A Bathroom – A Step By Step Guide

 - If the countertops are separate from the vanities, then the dimensions of the vanity/ies must be measured by the contractor during the initial stages of the project.
 That way, they can go in as soon as the vanity/ies are installed.
 Yes, the vanities need to be installed first so the fabricator can measure for their precise cuts and edges.

 - You may need to bring out the plumber and electrician again to trim out your shower, install commodes, your vanity sinks and faucets as well as any required lighting trim.
+Be sure to have your lighting fixtures ready for installation at this point.

 - Any final finish work like baseboards and caulking is usually done by the painter/s but it’s a detail that’s often overlooked during a larger sized project.
-Dont forget!
+Don’t forget!

 6. Shower Glass